CardistryApp/CardsAgainstSingularity/UserStories.md

 ###Player

+ESTIMATE: 13
 I can create a room so that I can invite people to play.
 	* Where is this room created?
 	* How do you get to the creation button?
 	* How is this room different than any other room? (unique string in URL)
 	* How do I invite people to play?
 	* How do I know when people have joined the room?

+ESTIMATE: 5
 I can draw 10 cards so that I can play
 	* How do I receive the cards?
 	* What do the cards look like?